This Pumpkin Pie Moscow Mule is sweet, spicy, and full of Fall flavor. Pumpkin butter and vanilla vodka make them taste like a boozy slice of pie!

 If you want to ensure that there are no little globs of pumpkin butter that didn't get incorporated in the shaker in your cocktail, you can double strain this drink.
 Basically, that means straining the drink out of your strainer and through a fine mesh strainer and into your glass.

-Top everything with some spicy ginger beer and garnish with some beautiful star anise and a cinnamon stick!
+Top everything with some spicy ginger beer and garnish with a lime wedge and some beautiful star anise and/or a cinnamon stick!

 Pumpkin Pie Moscow Mule